Some of the 'Services' and 'Programs we have available

 541-889-1978

-The Chairman of Veteran Advocates of Ore-Ida, Ronald Verini, writes two articles every month for publication in a Regional Newspaper, this article.."POLITICS AND OUR MILITARY" will be published October 5, 2024.
+The Chairman of Veteran Advocates of Ore-Ida, Ronald Verini, writes two articles every month for publication in a Regional Newspaper, this article.."MY MELTDOWN AND THE ELECTION" will be published November 16, 2024.
 Here is a part of Mr. Verini's article, and you can read the full article by clicking the red bar below.

 MARCH 2024